On geometric bases for A-polynomials II: $\mathfrak{su}_3$ and Kuberberg bracket: Conclusion

 To conclude this note we would like to highlight further directions in this program and other problems needing a solution: \begin{itemize} \item It would be nice to derive estimates for degrees of emerging equations and dimensions of at least multiplicative bases of link symbol variables.
 As we have seen in this problem parameter $n$ in $\fs\fu_n$ is highly involved making this question rather non-trivial already for $\fs\fu_3$. \item The majorly new example to the canonical discussion of A-polynomials we considered in this note is $\fs\fu_3$.
 This example turns out to lie in many senses on a boundary separating its neighbors $\fs\fu_2$ and $\fs\fu_4$: \begin{enumerate} \item The moduli space of connections on the torus tubular boundary has two canonical coordinates and two canonical momenta.
 Simultaneously, for $\fs\fu_3$ in comparison to $\fs\fu_2$ the fundamental and anti-fundamental representations are not isomorphic, so we could use as quantum operators corresponding to \emph{two} coordinates Hopf link operators in these representations, and for \emph{two} momenta \emph{two} cabling links respectively.
-Starting with $\fs\fu_4$ more independent operators are required. \item The Kuberberg bracket maps planarized links into MOY diagrams with a single type of edges.
+Starting with $\fs\fu_4$ more independent operators are required. \item The Kuperberg bracket maps planarized links into MOY diagrams with a single type of edges.
 For $\fs\fu_2$ there where no vertices and internal edges, in the result MOY diagrams were reduced to non-intersecting links in this case.
 Starting with $\fs\fu_4$ MOY diagrams would have more than one type of edges.
 Yet we hope that by coloring auxiliary decorating links by only antisymmetric tensor powers $\wedge^k\Box$ as in $n$-webs used for foam categorification of $U_q(\fs\fl_n)$ \cite{2012arXiv1212.6076L,Chun:2015gda} one would be able to tame the growth of needed MOY diagram edge colorings.
-Moreover, Hopf and cabling link operators colored with $\wedge^k\Box$, $k=1,\ldots,n-1$ should be enough to cover symplectic coordinates of the moduli space. \item For $\fs\fu_3$ relations among MOY diagrams are simpler, eliminations of bigons and boxes are allowed.
-Despite this fact we were quite lucky to guess relations allowing to re-express new non-contractible MOY diagrams \eqref{XY} as simple polynomials of simpler diagrams. \end{enumerate} All these issues indicate that a lot of work should be done before deciding on a possibility to extend these methods of deriving quantum A-polynomial equations to even $\fs\fu_3$, not to mention $\fs\fu_{n\geq 4}$ or other algebras not from Dynkin A-series. \item To simplify and abbreviate our considerations we concentrated on reducing relations among links to respective quasi-classical $q\to 1$ limits.
-The example of \cite{Galakhov:2024eco} indicates that to arrive to the quantum A-polynomials one is required to consider simply more relations for more links, and the bases of links that can not be untangled are finite.
-Nevertheless, a systematic way to enumerate all necessary relations in the quantum is required.
-In principle, one might expect this problem to be difficult as the derivation process of Ward identities from a raw path integral expression might be \cite{Mishnyakov:2024rmb}. \end{itemize}
+Moreover, Hopf and cabling link operators colored with $\wedge^k\Box$, $k=1,\ldots,n-1$ should be enough to cover symplectic coordinates of the moduli space.
+Also it would be interesting to compare these approaches to recursion equations following from skein modules \cite{Ekholm:2020csl,Ekholm:2024ceb}. \item For $\fs\fu_3$ relations among MOY diagrams are simpler, eliminations of bigons and boxes are allowed.
+Despite this fact we were quite lucky to guess relations allowing to re-express new non-contractible MOY diagrams \eqref{XY} as simple polynomials of simpler diagrams. \end{enumerate} All these issues indicate that a lot of work should be done before deciding on a possibility to extend these methods of deriving quantum A-polynomial equations to even $\fs\fu_3$, not to mention $\fs\fu_{n\geq 4}$ or other algebras beyond Dynkin A-series.
+On this route switching to picture-valued link invariants and skein relations with topological coefficients in the fashion of \cite{akimova2020labels,ManNik}. \item To simplify and abbreviate our considerations we concentrated on reducing relations among links to respective quasi-classical $q\to 1$ limits.
+The example of \cite{Galakhov:2024eco} indicates that to arrive to the quantum A-polynomials one is required to consider simply more relations for more links, and the bases of links that can not be untangled are finite -- an analog of the Gr\"obner basis in the case of multiplicative rings.
+Nevertheless, a systematic way to enumerate all necessary relations in the quantum case is required.
+In principle, one might expect this problem to be as difficult as the derivation process of Ward identities from a raw path integral expression might be, see e.g. \cite{Mishnyakov:2024rmb}, since the usual division, power root operations, and the fundamental theorem of algebra might not work properly in the ring of quantum operators. \end{itemize}